 ERIC HUNICUTT is a working actor (SAG-AFTRA), director, writer, teacher, and acting coach based in Los Angeles.
 Eric has been acting professionally since he was 15 years old, performing everything from Shakespeare in a cemetery to sketch comedy in dive bars, appearing in feature films, television, webisodes, music videos, and live theatre, including hundreds of improv comedy shows from Chicago to LA and beyond.

 An alumnus of The University of North Carolina at Chapel Hill, Eric earned a BA with Honors (Summa Cum Laude, Phi Beta Kappa) and continued his training with the Improv Olympic (iO) Theater in Chicago, The Second City Conservatory in Chicago, Comedy Sportz, Steppenwolf Classes West, and many private acting teachers and coaches.
-Currently, Eric performs weekly with the acclaimed improv ensemble The Reckoning at the iO West Theater in Hollywood, as well as appearing in commercials, tv, film, and live theater.
+Currently, Eric performs weekly with the acclaimed improv ensemble The Reckoning at iO West in Hollywood, the Los Angeles branch of Chicago's renowned iO Theater.

 Eric's work as a director includes numerous world-premiere performances; plays, solo shows, improv and sketch comedy, short films, commercials, and webisodes.
-He has directed stage productions at the NYC Fringe Festival, Katselas Theatre Company, Casa 0101 Theater, The Comedy Central Stage, iO West, Piccolo Spoleto Fringe Festival, The Second City (LA & Chicago), the Lost Studio, Sugar Fix Productions,The Upright Citizens’ Brigade Theaters (NYC& LA), and the University of California San Diego, as well as several new media projects and short films.
+He has directed stage productions at the NYC Fringe Festival, Katselas Theatre Company, Casa 0101 Theater, The Comedy Central Stage, The Hudson Theater, iO West, Piccolo Spoleto Fringe Festival, The Second City (LA & Chicago), the Lost Studio, Sugar Fix Productions,The Upright Citizens’ Brigade Theaters (NYC& LA), and the University of California San Diego, as well as several new media projects and short films.
 He is a member of the Lincoln Center Theater Directors Lab.